-By highlighting trends, similarities and differences in economic performance, societal welfare and social protection across the countries, the report delivers a comprehensive overview of disparities and convergence with respect to the four objectives across the Danube Region.
-A special focus is on the effects of the ongoing COVID-19 crisis on the labour market and education outcomes in the countries of the Danube Region.
+By highlighting trends, similarities and differences in economic performance, societal welfare and social protection across the countries, the report delivers a comprehensive overview of disparities and convergence across the Danube Region with respect to the four objectives, which will be outlined below.
+A special focus is on the effects of the COVID-19 crisis on the labour market and education outcomes in the countries of the Danube Region.

 Employment dynamics and equal opportunities are heavily dependent on economic growth and performance.
 The main drivers of the latter are education and accumulation of skills and competences (also in new technologies, e.g. digital skills).

-A set of key statistical indicators concerning the performance of labour markets and education systems over the period of 2011-2020 are analysed related to the four objectives of Priority Area 9, as contained in the EUSDR Action Plan, in the fields of (i) employment, (ii) educational outcomes and skills, (iii) quality and efficiency of education, training and labour market systems, and (iv) equal opportunities and inclusiveness.
+A set of key statistical indicators concerning the performance of labour markets and education systems over the period of 2011-2021 are analysed related to the four objectives of Priority Area 9, as contained in the EUSDR Action Plan 1, in the fields of (i) employment, (ii) educational outcomes and skills, (iii) quality and efficiency of education, training and labour market systems, and (iv) equal opportunities and inclusiveness.

-The report covers the countries and regions that are part of the EUSDR, including nine European Union Member States (Austria, Bulgaria, Croatia, Czechia, Germany - the regions of Bavaria and Baden-Württemberg), Hungary, Romania, Slovakia and Slovenia), three (potential) candidate countries (Bosnia and Herzegovina, Montenegro and Serbia), and two European Neighbourhood countries, the Republic of Moldova and Ukraine - the regions of Chernivtsi, Ivano-Frankivsk, Odesa and Zakarpattya).
-When discussing the results of the report, the Danube Region countries will be grouped based on their status in relation to the European Union (EU-27):
+The report covers the countries and regions that are part of the EUSDR, including nine European Union Member States (Austria, Bulgaria, Croatia, Czechia, Germany - the regions of Bavaria and Baden-Württemberg, Hungary, Romania, Slovakia and Slovenia), three (potential) candidate countries (Bosnia and Herzegovina, Montenegro and Serbia), and two European Neighbourhood countries, the Republic of Moldova and Ukraine - the regions of Chernivtsi, Ivano-Frankivsk, Odesa and Zakarpattya).
+When discussing the results of the report, the Danube Region countries will be grouped based on their status in relation to the European Union (EU-27) in 2021:2

-- 1. 'Old' EU Member States countries which joined the EU before 2004 (Austria and Germany) - 'New' EU Member States countries which joined the EU in 2004 or later (Bulgaria, Croatia, Czechia, Hungary, Romania, Slovakia and Slovenia) - 3.
-EU (potential) candidate countries Bosnia and Herzegovina, Montenegro and Serbia
+- 1. "Old" EU Member States countries which joined the EU before 2004 (Austria and Germany) - 2.
+"New" EU Member States countries which joined the EU in 2004 or later (Bulgaria, Croatia, Czechia, Hungary, Romania, Slovakia and Slovenia)

-$^{\rm 1} \rm https://ec.europa.eu/regional_policy/sources/cooperate/danube/eusdr_actionplan_swd202059_en.pdf$
+1https://ec.europa.eu/regional_policy/sources/cooperate/danube/eusdr_actionplan swd202059_en.pdf

-&lt;sup>2Throughout the report EU-27 refers to the EU Member States as of 2021, consequently excluding the UK which left the EU in 2020 and including Croatia which joined in 2013.
+2Throughout the report EU-27 refers to the EU Member States as of 2021, consequently excluding the UK which left the EU in 2020, including Croatia which joined in 2013 and referring to Republic of Moldova and Ukraine as European Neighbourhood countries within the Eastern Partnership initiative.

-4. European Neighbourhood countries within the Eastern Partnership initiative - the Republic of Moldova and Ukraine
+- 3. EU (potential) candidate countries (Bosnia and Herzegovina, Montenegro and Serbia) 3 - 4.
+European Neighbourhood countries within the Eastern Partnership initiative (the Republic of Moldova and Ukraine)4

-However, in the graphs presented, the countries are grouped as follows : (i) 'Old' EU Member States, the German regions Bavaria and Baden-Württemberg, and EU-27 and Danube Region average estimates; (ii) 'New' EU Member States; (iii) EU (potential) candidate countries and European Neighbourhood countries.
+However, in the graphs presented, the countries are grouped as follows: (i) "Old" EU Member States, the German regions Bavaria and Baden-Württemberg, and EU-27 and Danube Region average estimates; (ii) "New" EU Member States; (iii) EU (potential) candidate countries and European Neighbourhood countries.
 The latter grouping allows for the best visual representation and readability of graphs presenting the dynamics of various indicators over the considered time period of 2011-2020.
-The ordering of the countries on all bar charts is as follows: (i) EU-27 average; (ii) Danube Region average; (iii) EU Member States ranked alphabetically by the full names of the countries; (iv) (potential) candidate countries ranked alphabetically by the full names of the countries; and (v) European Neighbourhood countries ranked alphabetically by the full names of the countries.
+The ordering of the countries on all bar charts is as follows: (i) EU-27 average; (ii) Danube Region average; (iii) EU Member States ranked alphabetically by the full names of the countries; (iv) (potential) candidate countries ranked alphabetically by the full names of the countries; and (v) EU candidate countries since 2022 ranked alphabetically by the full names of the countries.

 Throughout this report, the Danube Region average levels of all considered indicators are computed as a simple arithmetic average over countries with available data on a specific indicator.
-Detailed information on each indicator, including the definition, source and data availability, is enclosed in the 'Indicators and data description' appendices.
+Detailed information on each indicator, including the definition, source and data availability, is enclosed in the Indicators and data description appendices.